-Tips for Buying a French Chateau, Estate or ManoirFor many, buying a French property is a dream – the thing they work towards and plan for over many years.
+Tips for Buying a French Chateau, Estate or ManoirFor many, buying a French property is a dream – something they plan for over many years.
 That is never more the case than when the property you have in mind is a château full of style and history.

-Buying a French chateau often feels like buying a piece of french history; imagime these castles were occupied by the nobility, by kings and queens – and by their mistresses.
+Buying a French chateau often feels like buying a piece of French heritage; imagine these castles were occupied by the nobility, by kings and queens – and by their mistresses.
 It's a privilege to own part of the local landscape and to be the person responsible for its upkeep.